OldMohamm/0nlymohammed.com/tabs/about.md

 <ul><li><b>Shell Escaper v1.0</b></li> <br>
-A tool that automates the process of extracting the Shell Escape Sequences for Binaries with Setuid bit and Sudo out of GTFOBins with three differint ways both locally and remotely</ul>
+A tool that automates the process of extracting the Shell Escape Sequences for Binaries with Setuid bit and Sudo out of GTFOBins with three different ways both locally and remotely</ul>
 <ul><li><b>Redirecter v1.0</b></li> <br>
 A tool that automates the process of testing web applications against Open Redirection vulnerabilities</ul>